smartin85/moment-dt/README.md

 ```

-## Createing a moment from a dt-object
+## Creating a moment from a dt-object

 ```js
 var obj = { ts: 1486920600, tz: "Europe/Berlin" };